zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 -   odps.distcache.get\_cache\_table\(resource\_name\):

     -   Returns the contents of the specified resource table. resource\_name: ‘str’ type, corresponding to the existing resource table name in the current project.
-If the resource name is invalid or has no responding resources, return an error.
+If the resource name is invalid or has no responding resources, returns an error.
-    -   Returned value: returned value is ‘generator’ type.
-The caller obtain the table content through traversal.
+    -   Returned value: Returned value is a ‘generator’ type.
+The caller obtains the table content through traversal.
 Each traversal has a record stored in the table in the form of a tuple.
     The example of using ‘get\_cache\_table’ is as follows:

     ```